JuliaDynamics/DynamicalSystems.jl/docs/src/lyapunovs.md

 As was explained in the documentation of the functions, one can choose to get the convergence timeseries of the lyapunov exponents, instead of simply the converged values.
-This can be very helpful if one will e.g. prepare to run a lot of simulations and would like to have some optimal keyword parameters for optimal convergence.
+This can be very helpful if one will e.g. prepare to run a lot of simulations and would like to have some adjusted parameters for optimal convergence.

 For example